Egalitarian Resource Sharing Over Multiple Rounds: Introduction

 Our second main contribution is to establish various fundamental game-theoretic properties of our egalitarian mechanism.
-To do so, we leverage a connection between the random assignment problem of Bogomolnaia and Moulin~\cite{bogomolnaia2004random} and our resource sharing problem, Specifically, the special case of their random assignment work in which agents have dichotomous preferences corresponds to the special case of our setting in which the fractional demands of the agents are all $0$ or $1$.
-While the work of Bogomolnaia and Moulin provided us with an invaluable roadmap, we found that we still had to overcome some significant technical challenges in order to handle arbitrary fractional demands.
-(We also handle unequal agent endowments and unequal supplies over the rounds, but generalizing our results in these directions proved to be quite straightforward.)
+To do so, we leverage a connection between the random assignment problem of Bogomolnaia and Moulin~\cite{bogomolnaia2004random} and our resource sharing problem.
+Specifically, they assume that the agent preferences are dichotomous, which corresponds to the special case of our setting in which the fractional demands of the agents are all $0$ or $1$.
+While the work of Bogomolnaia and Moulin provides us with an invaluable roadmap, we need to overcome some technical challenges in order to handle arbitrary fractional demands.
+(We also handle unequal agent endowments and unequal supplies over the rounds, but generalizing our results in these directions is quite straightforward.)
 In Section~\ref{sec:structural}, we establish a number of useful structural properties of lexicographic maximin allocations.
-In Section~\ref{sec:allocProps}, we use these structural properties to establish various game-theoretic properties of ``frugal'' LMMF allocations.
+In Section~\ref{sec:allocProps}, we use these structural properties to establish various game-theoretic properties of frugal LMMF allocations.
 In Section~\ref{sec:GSP}, we establish that our egalitarian mechanism (and in fact any frugal LMMF mechanism) is GSP.

 Our third main contribution is to establish possibility and impossibility results related to the SI property.
 The SI property is of particular importance in the setting of resource sharing, where we need to ensure that agents are not discouraged from pooling their resources.
 In Section \ref{sec:allocProps}, we show that any frugal LMMF allocation is $\frac{1}{2}$-SI.
-In Section \ref{sec:imp}, we show that, for any $\alpha>\frac{1}{2}$, no mechanism is MMF and $\alpha$-SI.
+In Section \ref{sec:imp}, we show that, for any $\CoeffSI>\frac{1}{2}$, no mechanism is MMF and $\CoeffSI$-SI.
 Since no mechanism is MMF and SI, we consider a natural relaxation: mechanisms that are MMF subject to being SI.
 (In other words, we require the mechanism to be SI, and we only enforce the MMF property with respect to the set of SI allocations.)
 In Section \ref{sec:imp}, we show that no such mechanism is SP.
 All of our proofs appear in the appendix.